smitzkar/GdP_WS22/README.md

 so, this could be:
 $ git clone https://gdp_gJght98Ghhthh93H@github.com/smitzkar/GdP_WS22.git
 actual token is different, probably best not to store it in a public repo ;)

+might have to do this otherwise to allow colaboration?